-In 2006, the Washington State Legislature passed House Bill 3127 to establish the Office of the Education Ombuds to reduce the opportunity gap by supporting families, students, educators, and other community stakeholders in understanding the public K-12 education system and resolving their concerns collaboratively.
-The legislature placed OEO within the Office of the Governor to ensure its independence from the public education system.
+In 2006, the Washington State Legislature passed House Bill 3127 to establish the Office of the Education Ombuds (OEO) to reduce the opportunity gap by supporting families, students, educators, and communities in understanding the public K-12 education system and resolving concerns collaboratively.
+The legislature placed us within the Governor's Office to ensure our independence from the public education system.

 OEO works statewide with a small staff of less than 7 full-time employees to carry out three functions: